jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/attribute-access.rst

         }

 As with regular objects,
-the first step is to acceess the type (that is the meta-type), and if we find a data descriptor, act on it.
+the first step is to access the type (that is the meta-type), and if we find a data descriptor, act on it.
-The second option is again to look in the instance (that is, the type), but here we use ``type.lookup(name)``, in place of a dictionary look-up, and must also be ready to find a descriptor rather than a plain value.
+The second option is again to look in the instance (that is, the ``type``), but here we use ``type.lookup(name)``, in place of a dictionary look-up, and must also be ready to find a descriptor rather than a plain value.